nss-evening-cohort-8/nutshell-mongongos/README.md

 ### How to run this app

+* This app has been deployed to firebase and can be viewed here: https://nutshell-mongos.firebaseapp.com/

+### To run on localhost

 * Once you have a clone of the project install the web dependencies in the terminal:
 ```sh
 npm install